grantbw4/election-blog/content/post/2024-10-02-week-5-turnout/index.md

 Another two professors, using logistic regressions and random forest models on demographic data from the [American National Election Studies (ANES)](https://electionstudies.org/) between 1952 and 2020, observed results that similarly pour cold water on assumptions about demographics' high predictiveness of turnout.
 Leveraging public opinion surveys, [Professors Kim and Zilinsky](https://link.springer.com/article/10.1007/s11109-022-09816-z) determined that predictions using the demographic "variables of age, gender, race, education, and income" exhibited less than 64% accuracy out-of-sample, regardless of whether the predictions were made with a random forest or a logistic regression model.
 Including party identification, however, improves the accuracy by between 20 and 30 percentage points.
 The improvement possible by including even all of the additional covariates found in a voter file (marital status, homeownership, etc.), at this point, is fairly marginal.

 For these reasons, in my first electoral college and national popular vote model, I am not going to explicitly include demographic variables.
-Instead, I will consider polling averages, fundamental economic conditions, and party registration.
+Instead, I will consider polling averages and fundamental economic conditions.
 In future weeks, I hope to include additional analysis from voter files and more explicitly model turnout and demographics at the state level, but, for this first week, I will start with something simpler.

 # My Model